Ignigena/nautilus/README.md

   think you should follow.
 * **Don't bury the core in abstraction.** In any hook you have access to the core Express application.
 It's not the "Nautilus" version of Express, it's just Express pure and simple.
+We're not trying to obscure Node and Express features that you already know and love, but rather give you a framework and remove some of the repetitive code you may typically write.
 * **A starting point, not a comprehensive solution.** You will still need to know how to Express to make a full application.
 Hopefully this just makes it a little bit easier!